CHEMISTRY ASSIGNMENT No 1

 Physics Assignment

-WORK, ENERGY AND
+WORK, ENERGY AND POWER

 1. Under what conditions work is said to be done?